Anlaby: Geography

 The village is bordered by and contiguous with Willerby and Kirk Ella to the north and west; the dismantled Hull and Barnsley Railway forms a partial barrier with Willerby.
 To the east are suburbs of Hull, including Anlaby Park, separated by limited green space, mainly playing fields.
 Hessle is over 1.25 mi to the south, separated by agricultural fields.
 The B1231 (Springfield Way) passes through the village.
 The village and surrounding area is situated on level land at approximately 10 m above sea level.

 Facilities

 The area is primarily residential, with industrial and commercial premises on Springfield Way.
 A new shopping development 'Anlaby Retail Park' opened in 2010, replacing late 20th century light industrial development; the new retail park is directly east of a large Morrison's supermarket (1993, rebuilt and expanded 2003).
-Anlaby Retail Park is home to a Marks and Spencer supermarket, Pets at Home, Costa Coffee, Next and Asda Living.
+Anlaby Retail Park is home to a supermarket and other retailers.

 Anlaby Primary School is located on the eastern fringe of the village.
 In the village centre, there is a Sainsbury's Local, Cooplands and many other shops.

 Hull Collegiate School is a private school situated on the outskirts of Anlaby providing education from Kindergarten through to Sixth Form.